 - Don’t blame yourself: If you have been in EAR for quite some time, you tend to feel that the other person is not treating you right because it’s your fault.
 But it’s not about you.
 It’s the other person who is being abusive.
 So, stop blaming yourself and build your self-esteem.

-- Take help: If you find yourself trapped in the relationship, there’s nothing wrong in taking help from family, friends, or even a counselor.
+- Take help: If you find yourself trapped in a relationship, there’s nothing wrong in taking help from family, friends, or even a counselor.
 Spend more time with people from whom you can get support.

 - Make a plan: EARs are unhealthy and are difficult to be in.
 Therefore, act early.
 The moment you get a hint of it, make plans to leave even if it means having to divorce your spouse.
 Start saving and planning for your future.